aws-samples/eks-workshop/content/beginner/091_iam-groups/configure-aws-auth.md

 ### Update the aws-auth ConfigMap to allow our IAM roles

-The **aws-auth** ConfigMap from the kube-system namespace must be edited in order to allow or new arn Groups.
+The **aws-auth** ConfigMap from the kube-system namespace must be edited in order to allow or delete arn Groups.

 This file makes the mapping between IAM role and k8S RBAC rights.
 We can edit it manually: